ordersofmagnitude/Portfolio/README.md

 # Portfolio

-Crossword: Automatically generates crosswords by enforcing arc consistency, node consistency, backtrack, and optimizing heuritics like the least values constraining heuristic.
+Crossword: Automatically generates crosswords by enforcing arc consistency, node consistency, backtrack, and optimizing heuristics like the least values constraining heuristic and the degree heuristic.

 Minesweeper: AI that automatically plays the game Minesweeper using inference.
 Demonstrates knowledge of object oriented programming, propositional logic and game design.